mazdakdev/mazdak.dev-nuxt/README.md

 user@linux:~$ cd .output/public
 ```

-3. now create a github repository and activate the github pages and push the items inside the directory to it
+3. now create a github repository and activate the github pages and push the items.